 It doesn’t make AI seem dangerous.
 It makes it feel revealing.

-Why only five
+Why only five (AI Books)

 Because past this point, accumulation becomes avoidance.